 Now here’s a secret for parents considering purchasing a Windows Mobile device for their kid, but unsure about the expensive monthly data charge.
 Another alternative is to do what many mobile laptop users do – go hunting for Wi-Fi hot spots.

 [NO LONGER WORKS] WeFi lets you search for an active network within range, where you can run unlimited data transfers at no cost.
-David mentioned WeFi in our article about WiFi hotspot finders, and Tehseen reviewed it as well.
+David mentioned WeFi in our article about WiFi hotspot finders.
 These days, there are free Wi-Fi networks everywhere, and most universities have Wi-Fi across an entire campus.

 WeFi offers a useful [NO LONGER WORKS] Wi-Fi map tool on their website displaying free Wi-Fi networks near you.
 Just have a look at the Boston area for example – no problem finding free Internet access there!

 The application, installed on the mobile device, has a nice, simple interface and is easy to use.
 After installation, it includes a status display on the “desktop” that shows the current wi-fi network that’s connected as well as the connection status.